dss-extensions/dss_capi/docs/known_differences.md

             and will be further developed for future versions.
         */

-        DSSCompatFlags_SkipSideEffects = 0x00000040 /*!<
+        DSSCompatFlags_SkipSideEffects = 0x00000040, /*!<
             Some specific functions on EPRI's OpenDSS APIs and internal code skip important side-effects.
             By default, on DSS-Extensions/AltDSS, those side-effects are enabled.
-Use this flag to try to follow the behavior of EPRI's APIs.
+Use this flag to try to follow the behavior of the EPRI's OpenDSS APIs.
 Beware that some side-effects are important and skipping them may result in incorrect results.
             This flag affects some of the classic API functions, especially Loads and Generators, as well as the behavior of some DSS properties (Line: Rg, Xg, rho, Transformer/AutoTrans: XscArray).